zitrosolrac/datajoint-tutorial/beginner/building_first_pipeline/python/first-table.rst

 ---------------------------------------

-Now we have gone through the table class definition in some detail, let's actually create the table in the database server, thus defining the first node in our data pipeline!
-You do so by simply creating an instance of the table class:
+Now we have gone through the table class definition in some detail, let's actually create the table in the database server, thus defining the first node in our data pipeline.
+All we have to do is create an instance of the table class:

 .. code-block:: python